Trading-Journal/trading-journal-authentication/README.md

     * Evict this cache when delete user session
   * JWT lib will have a new version to validate JWT against some API
     * Use configuration for that
-    * The API must receive the JWT and check if session is still valis
+    * The API must receive the JWT and check if session is still valid

 ## Swagger